Kirillov's conjecture on Hecke-Grothendieck polynomials: Introduction

 \begin{conjecture}[{\cite[Conjectures 1.3 and 4.9]{kirillov2016notes}}] The polynomials have non-negative coefficients:

 \end{conjecture}

 We show in Section \ref{applications} that the conjecture is false in general, although it is known to hold for many specializations of the parameters $\alpha$, $\beta$, $\gamma$ and the variables $x_i$; see for example \cite[Theorem A]{chen-zhang-2022}, \cite{kirillov2016notes}, and the citations therein.
-While the conjecture does not hold, the lattice model we construct provides insight into the strongest form of the conjecture which does.
+While the conjecture does not hold, the lattice model we construct provides positive answers in several important cases.
 Indeed, as a result of Theorem~\ref{maintheorem} we readily conclude the following.

 \begin{theorem} The coefficients of the Hecke--Grothendieck polynomials are non-negative:

 \end{theorem}